 How Are Cryptocurrency Market Capitalizations Calculated?

 As an investor, you rely on a variety of tools to judge the potential of a product or currency.
-Familiarizing yourself with the terms and metrics by which an investment is assessed is essential to making an informed decision.
+Familiarizing yourself with cryptocurrency market capitlization terms and metrics by which an investment is assessed is essential to making an informed decision.
 One of the challenges inherent to investing in alt coins is understanding the highly technical language used on how to calculate the market cap.

 However, once you strip away the jargon, cryptocurrency is no different from any other investment.
 Financial advisors use many of the same measurements to determine bitcoin value and growth potential in the cryptocurrency stock market.
 Cryptocurrency market capitalization is one such term — here’s what it means and how analysts calculate it.